vega/altair/doc/documentation/data.rst

 - as a :class:`Data` object
 - as a url pointing to a ``json`` or ``csv`` formatted text file

-For example, here we specify data via a dataframe:
+For example, here we specify data via a DataFrame:

 .. altair-plot::